netarchivesuite/so-me/twitter/README.md

 Optionally, `tweet_filter.sh` can call both `tweets2warc.sh` and `harvest_resources` after tweet-collection has finished, thereby producing WARC-files readu for indexing.

+### Harvest setup sample

+The script `cron_job_sample.sh` demonstrates harvests using Danish politica-related tags and Danish persons that often tweets on politics.
+It is meant to be called once an hour from `cron` or similar and will produce both raw JSON filed with tweets and valid WARC-files.
+The resources (embedded images, profile pictures, linked webpages and their embedded resources) are also harvested.

+The tags and persons are chosen by bootstrapping with `dkpol`, `dkgreen` and a few other commonly used Danish tags on politics.
+After a few initial harvests, the top-20 tags and handles were extracted (and manually pruned for noise) and the harvest-setup extended with these.
+This was repeated 2-3 times.
+The tags and handles selection should not be seen as authoritative in any way.

 ## Solr-index

 We use [webarchive-discovery](https://github.com/ukwa/webarchive-discovery) for indexing.
 This is expected to be extended to handle the JSON-output from Twitter's API.